bihealth/sodar-core-legacy/docs/source/index.rst

 Welcome to the SODAR Core documentation!
 ========================================

-SODAR Core is a framework for `Django <https://www.djangoproject.com/>`_ web application development.
-It was conceived to facilitate the creation of **scientific data management** and analysis web applications (but can be useful in other contexts as well).
+SODAR Core is a framework for Django web application development.

+It was conceived to facilitate the creation of scientific data management and analysis web applications (but can be useful in other contexts as well).
+In that it is similar to the CMS or ecommerce frameworks that you can find `Awesome Django List <https://github.com/wsvincent/awesome-django#content-management-systems>`__ but you will find the components/libraries provided in SODAR Core are more generic and in this reflecting the broader range of applications that we target.

 How to read this manual?
 ------------------------